 Through the VIE agreements disclosed in Note 1, the Company is deemed the primary beneficiary of JiuGe Technology.
 Accordingly, the results of JiuGe Technology have been included in the accompanying consolidated financial statements.
 JiuGe Technology has no assets that are collateral for or restricted solely to settle their obligations.
 The creditors of JiuGe Technology do not have recourse to the Company's general credit.

-The following assets and liabilities of the VIE & VIE Subsidiary are included in the accompanying consolidated financial statements of the Company as of February 29, 2020 and February 28, 2019:
+The following assets and liabilities of the VIE and VIE's subsidiaries are included in the accompanying consolidated financial statements of the Company as of February 28, 2021 and February 29, 2020:

 Assets and liabilities of the VIE